How To

 Step 3: Cutting the framework

 Choose three to five green, healthy branches that will form the framework for next season’s growth.
-Get rid of the remaining unwanted items and old framework branches.
+Get rid of the remaining unwanted stems and old framework branches.
 Find an outward-facing bud which will be the main area to encourage growth away from the centre of the plant.

-Step 4: Keeping the rose bush disease-free
+Step 4: Keeping the plant disease-free

 Make sure you get rid of all the pruning debris, fallen leaves and flowers then spray your roses after pruning with lime sulphur.
 This will stave off any diseases like the common black spot.
 It is vital that you do this immediately after pruning as waiting can burn the new shoots.